Multivariable Bidirectional Mendelian Randomization via Bayesian Directed Cyclic Graphical Models with Correlated Errors: Simulation Studies

 \end{enumerate}

-Given the graph and IV structure, we simulate data from \eqref{Eq1} without observed covariates, where the non-zero off-diagonal entries of \( \mathbf{A} \) are sampled from \( \text{Uniform}[-0.1, 0.1] \), reflecting small effect sizes to capture low-signal conditions common in real data, the non-zero entries of $\mathbf{B}$ are set to be 1, the entries of $\mathbf{D}$ are sampled from $\{-1,+1\}$, the instruments and the unmeasured confounders are drawn from independent standard normal distributions, and the errors are drawn from independent centered normal distributions with variance 9.
+Given the graph and IV structure, we simulate data from \eqref{Eq1} without covariates, where the non-zero off-diagonal entries of \( \mathbf{A} \) are sampled from \( \text{Uniform}[-0.1, 0.1] \), reflecting small effect sizes to capture low-signal conditions common in real data.
+To ensure that both the instrument effects and the confounding effects remain detectable relative to these weak causal signals, the non-zero entries of $\mathbf{B}$ are set to be $1$, the entries of $\mathbf{D}$ are sampled from $\{-1,+1\}$, giving them a larger scale than the entries of $\mathbf{A}$.
+The instruments and the unmeasured confounders are drawn from independent standard normal distributions.
+The errors are drawn from independent centered normal distributions with variance $9$, resulting in a weak signal-to-noise setting.

-For Case III, since the competing methods do not account for horizontal pleiotropy, we randomly assign each instrument to one of the two traits if an instrument affects two traits.
+For Case $3$, since the competing methods do not account for horizontal pleiotropy, we randomly assign each instrument to one of the two traits if an instrument affects two traits.